JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 # To call the hook that sets the spec rci entries
 At offset 0DC52F, replace B801000000 with E8FCB90C00.

+# To call the hook that targets next objective craft
+At offset 0FEFF3, replace A0E5538000 with E8288F0A00.

 *** Usage ***